Willpower Launches You on Your Journey…

 Friends, that is an excellent question.
 And to begin to answer it, I will refer to a Brian Willis seminar I attended years ago – at which Brian also had his son, Jesse, speak.
 Jesse would’ve only been in his early 20’s at the time but his honesty hit a little too close to home…literally.

 Jesse framed his presentation around his personal experience of losing a significant amount of weight.
 Jesse’s trigger – the moment he realized something had to change – was seeing the scale read 280 pounds.

-My trigger came last fall with the realization that I HAD to sell my beloved home.
+My trigger wasn’t weight-related; it was wealth-related.
+And it had come six months earlier, with the realization that I HAD to sell my beloved home.
 Although my dream of moving to the ocean certainly motivated me to pull my head out of the sand and get my house ready to put on the market, the reality was that in order for me to get back on track financially, I would have to get out of debt.
 And to do that, I’d have to sell my house.